LoadStar822/Chimera/README.md

 **Chimera** is a versatile **metagenomic classification tool** developed by **Qinzhong Tian**, designed to simplify and accelerate the process of analyzing large-scale metagenomic datasets.
 Chimera integrates efficient algorithms and user-friendly features to deliver fast, accurate, and scalable metagenomic classification.

 The current version (1.6) introduces the **Interleaved Merged Cuckoo Filter (IMCF)**, which dramatically reduces database construction memory usage and significantly increases classification speed, all while maintaining nearly unchanged classification accuracy.
 Version 1.5 previously added the **Hierarchical Interleaved Cuckoo Filter (HICF)**, though it proved less practical compared to the new IMCF.
 Version 1.4 enhanced classification accuracy by upgrading the previous **Expectation-Maximization (EM) algorithm** to the more advanced **Variational EM algorithm**, improving convergence speed and robustness in complex datasets. **SIMD (Single Instruction, Multiple Data) acceleration** using the **AVX2** instruction set, introduced in version 1.3, continues to further enhance performance by providing compatibility across a range of modern processors.
 These optimizations significantly speed up computational tasks, improving Chimera’s ability to handle large datasets quickly and efficiently.
 Version 1.2 brought significant enhancements in classification accuracy and performance through the introduction of a **16-bit interleaved cuckoo filter**.
-Version 1.1 introduced **abundance analysis**, diversity indices, and the **LCA (Lowest Common Ancestor) algorithm** for more precise classification.
+Version 1.1 introduced **abundance analysis**和多样性指数，进一步完善了结果解读能力。

 For a detailed comparison of Chimera’s performance against other metagenomic classification tools, please visit our **[benchmark repository](https://github.com/LoadStar822/ChimeraBenchmark)**.